Scotland Act 1978

-The Scotland Act 1978 was an Act of the Parliament of the United Kingdom intended to establish a Scottish Assembly as a devolved legislature for Scotland.
+The Scotland Act 1978 (c.
+51) was an act of the Parliament of the United Kingdom intended to establish a Scottish Assembly as a devolved legislature for Scotland.
 At a referendum held in the following year, the Act failed to gain the necessary level of approval required by an amendment, and was never put into effect.

 Background

 Following Winnie Ewing's groundbreaking win for the Scottish National Party in the 1967 Hamilton by-election, the United Kingdom government responded to the growing support for Scottish independence by setting up the Royal Commission on the Constitution, better known as the Kilbrandon Commission (1969–1973).

-In response to the Royal Commission's report, James Callaghan's Labour government brought forward proposals to establish a Scottish Assembly.
+In response to the royal commission's report, James Callaghan's Labour government brought forward proposals to establish a Scottish Assembly.
 In November 1977 a Scotland Bill providing for the establishment of a Scottish Assembly was introduced; it received the Royal assent on 31 July 1978.

-The proposed Scottish Assembly

-Had the Scotland Act 1978 entered force, it would have created a Scottish Assembly with very limited legislative powers.
-There would have been a Scottish Executive headed by a "First Secretary", taking over some of the functions of the Secretary of State for Scotland.
-Two possible contenders for the post of First Secretary were The Reverend Geoff Shaw, leader of Strathclyde Regional Council, and Professor John P. Mackintosh, MP – but both died in 1978.

-Assembly members would have been elected by the "first past the post" system.
-The Scottish Assembly would have had the power to introduce primary legislation, to be known as "Measures" (rather than Acts), within defined areas of competence.

-Meetings of the Scottish Assembly would have been held at the Old Royal High School in Regent Road, Edinburgh; the former school hall was adapted for use by the Scottish Assembly, including the installation of microphones and new olive green leather seating.

-Some other new offices would also have been created, such as a Comptroller and Auditor General for Scotland.